-How much can I make with a franchise?
+How Much Money Can I Make with a Franchise?
 How long does it take?

 These are the same basic questions everyone has as they give any thought to buying a franchise.
-The short and simple answer is “It depends.”
+The short and simple answer to if you how much money can make money with a franchise is “It depends.”
 I know what you are thinking, that’s a cop-out answer.
 But it is really the right answer and for these reasons:

 - Almost all of franchisees are making money (that’s why they are in business)…… but how much is possible?

 - What differentiates the really successful owners from the others?

 - What is your “definition of success” and what will it take to accomplish it?

 - How hard do you want to work and for how long?

 - How well do your skills match up with the traits of other successful owners of the business that you am interested in?

 - Do you really understand what a successful owner of the business does every day to make it work so well and are you capable/willing of doing those things?